Jacqueline de Ribes: Background

 In 1939, when she was 10, de Ribes's parents sent her and her siblings to Hendaye with a nanny during World War II.
 They lived in the concierge's cottage, as the main house was requisitioned by the Gestapo.
-Worried that the American army would land on the beaches of Hendaye and endanger their children, de Ribes's parents moved them again to the château of the Count and Countess Solages in central France.
-They shared the château with occupying German soldiers, and were liberated by American soldiers in 1942.
+Worried that the U.S. army would land on the beaches of Hendaye and endanger their children, de Ribes's parents moved them again to the château of the Count and Countess Solages in central France.
+They shared the château with occupying German soldiers, and were liberated by American soldiers in 1944.
 After the war, Jacqueline returned to school at the convent of Les Oiseaux in Verneuil.

 On 30 January 1948, Jacqueline married Vicomte Édouard de Ribes, a successful banker who subsequently became Comte de Ribes and Officer of the Legion of Honour, Croix de guerre 1939–1945.
-They have two children, Elisabeth Van der Kemp née de Ribes (b.1949) and Jean, Comte de Ribes (b.
-1952).
+They had two children, Elisabeth Van der Kemp née de Ribes (born 1949) and Jean, Comte de Ribes (born 1952).

+De Ribes died in Switzerland on 30 December 2025, at the age of 96.